 If you have taken part in some challenging group racing focused coaching sessions, and you are able to carry out group racing scenarios in a group of >15riders, then you are ready to do your first race.
 Don’t worry about your physical ability, you will get a feel for what you need to work on through your first races.

-Apart for a few essentials, racing doesn’t have to expensive.
-For the first 3 years of my racing, while I was a student, i rode a <£500 bike, used second hand shoes and kit.
-In my opinion you don’t need to spend £1000s of pounds on top of the range equipment, to enjoy and even be successful in racing.
+Apart from a few essentials, racing doesn’t have to expensive.
+For the first 3 years of my racing, while I was a student, I rode a <£500 bike, used second-hand shoes and kit.
+In my opinion, you don’t need to spend £1000s of pounds on top of the range equipment, to enjoy and even be successful in racing.